Crimson Quill’s Appraisal #67

 However, there are a few instances to savor amidst the ho-hum shenanigans, albeit often faintly ridiculous.
 Given that our juggernaut has spent so much of the film in transit and been offered little resistance en route to The Big Apple, he decides it best to test his strength and engage in a spot of roof top fisticuffs to keep his reflexes sharp.
 This doesn’t end well for budding boxer Julius (V. C. Dupree) as, like Rocky Balboa, Jason manages to summon his innermost resolve when seemingly on the ropes and turn their bout on its head in the final round, without any need for a rousing montage, with hilarious results.

 Alas, moments like this are thin on the ground and his Manhattan rampage is never quite as decisive as it could have been.
-Ultimately, this would have benefitted from being two separate movies shot back-to-back as it proves a touch too ambitious for its 100 minute running time.
+Ultimately, this would have benefited from being two separate movies shot back-to-back as it proves a touch too ambitious for its 100 minute running time.
 Moreover, when it arrives, the showdown positively reeks of miscalculation.
 Endowed with such a profusion of super powers, Jason picks the worst one imaginable by transforming back into a pre-adolescent and cowering in raw sewage.
 This hardly provides the swan song we have been expecting and an unsatisfactory conclusion for such a formerly formidable foe.

 Crimson Quill’s Judgement: 5/10